 What You Should Do After a Construction Accident

 If you have worked on a construction site in South Florida, you know how treacherous they can be.
 As OSHA asserts, the majority of these accidents can be prevented by following proper safety procedures.
 In the event you get injured, or have been injured already, working with a lawyer may help you get the compensation you need to move forward.
-At Schlesinger Law Offices, P.A., we can help you identify any negligence that may have caused your accident or injury.
+At Schlesinger Law Offices, P.A., our construction accident attorneys in Fort Lauderdale can help you identify any negligence that may have caused your accident or injury.
 Don’t suffer in silence.

 Explore Your Legal Options with Schlesinger Law Offices, P.A.

 If you have been injured in a construction accident, get legal help from a firm you can trust.
 Our firm has established a track record of success that includes multi-million dollar verdicts and record-setting verdicts.
-Our Fort Lauderdale construction accident attorneys work to uphold our standard of excellence and provide legal solutions that meet each client’s individual needs.
+Our construction accident lawyers work to uphold our standard of excellence and provide legal solutions that meet each client’s individual needs.